 - 1. The student must submit the Satisfactory Academic Progress for Financial Aid Appeal Form to the Records Office. - 2.
-The appeal will then go before the FSAP Appeal Committee. - The Committee will either deny the request or allow one more Warning Semester for the student to come into compliance with the FSAP standards. - If the appeal is denied: the student may re-establish eligibility to be considered for Federal aid for a subsequent semester by taking action that brings him or her into compliance with the degree length, credit hours, and GPA requirements of Richmont's SAP standard.
-During this time, the student will not be eligible to receive financial aid. - The Committee reserves the right to advise students as to their course loads, minimum grade requirements and the possible need for counseling and/or academic advisement.
+The appeal will then go before the FSAP Appeal Committee. - 3.
+The Committee will either deny the request or allow the student to continue on a Probationary status (one term) for the student to come into compliance with the FSAP standards. - If the appeal is denied: the student may reestablish eligibility to be considered for Federal aid for a subsequent semester by taking action that brings him or her into compliance with the degree length, credit hours, and GPA requirements of Richmont's SAP standard.
+During this time, the student will not be eligible to receive financial aid.

+The Committee reserves the right to advise students as to their course loads, minimum grade requirements and the possible need for counseling and/or academic advisement.